top of page

 Finding a dynamic posture

-I'd like to introduce the idea of thinking about posture as something dynamic, meaning it changes and is flexible, rather than being something static or solid; something one strives to obtain and then maintain.
+What do you think of when you think posture?
+Do you think of standing or sitting up straight?
+Or do you think of posture as the way your body adapts to its activity.
+I'd like to introduce the idea of posture as something dynamic, meaning it changes and is flexible, rather than being something static or solid or a shape one strives to obtain as and then maintain.

-I would say that 'good' posture is how you stand and move with ease; how you stand and move without putting undue pressure on any part of your body.
-Due to injury and stressors in our lives we become unaware of how we are moving and our bodies become out of balance.
-By enquiring into how you are standing and moving, rather than striving for a pre-conceived idea of 'good' posture, you allow yourself to make different choices and ease into a different, less effortful ways of standing and moving.
+I would say that you have 'good' posture when you stand and move with ease; how you stand and move without putting undue pressure on any part of your body for long periods of time.
+By enquiring into how you are standing and moving, rather than striving for a pre-conceived idea of 'good' posture, you allow yourself to make different choices and ease into different, less effortful ways of standing, sitting and moving.

 By allowing your posture to be dynamic, you allow yourself the space to get back into balance so that you can move, sit and stand with more mobility and freedom.